Coolidge Cup National Championship

 Declamation Format

 At the Coolidge Cup, each of the 12 qualifying students in this event will declaim multiple speech excerpts from speeches by President Coolidge.
-Some of these declamations will be delivered in front of a small panel of judges, and some will be delivered in front of judges and peers at one of our larger assemblies.
+Some of these declamations will be delivered in front of one judge, and some will be delivered in front of judges and peers at one of our larger assemblies.
 Students will be scored at each of these, and ranked based on their cumulative scores.
 These speeches are assigned a few weeks in advance of the tournament so that students may familiarize themselves with the material.
 It is not expected that students memorize the speech excerpts.

 Debate Format, Resolution, & Research Brief

 For debate, students will compete in the Coolidge 1v1 “Singles” format for six preliminary rounds over the first two days of the tournament (July 2nd and 3rd).
 All debaters with four or more wins will advance to the elimination portion of the tournament, eventually ending in a championship round on July 4th.
-The 2025 Coolidge Cup Debate resolution will be announced in April.
+The 2026 Coolidge Cup Debate topic will be announced a few weeks before the tournament.

 Volunteer to Judge at the Coolidge Cup

 The Coolidge Foundation highly values the idea of the “citizen judge,” as we believe that good speech and debate should be aimed at making a logical case that any person can understand.
 Volunteer judges do not need any prior experience in speech, debate, or judging.
 If you are interested in judging, take a look at our information for judges.
 We will provide all the judge training you need.
-If you are interested in judging, please register to judge.
+If you are interested in judging, please check back here in early 2026 for the judge registration form.

 Competitors are not obligated to provide a certain number of judges.
-However, if your coach or family member is joining you at the Coolidge Cup and is interested in judging, he or she can indicate that they would like to judge when registering.
+However, if your coach or family member is joining you at the Coolidge Cup and is interested in judging, they can indicate that they would like to judge when registering.

 Register for the Coolidge Cup